cculianu/electrum-cash-protocol/protocol-basics.rst

 whitespace between elements; client and server MUST NOT use newlines in such a way.

+For the WS and WSS transports: Newline delimiters between requests are not required, since this transport has message-level framing.

 A server advertising support for a particular protocol version MUST support each method documented for that protocol version, unless the method is explicitly marked optional.
-It may support other methods or additional parameters with unspecified behaviour.
+It may support other methods or additional parameters with unspecified behavior.
 Use of additional parameters is discouraged as it may conflict with future versions of the protocol.

 Notifications
 -------------